rehkad/CivicAI/README.md

 - `POST /ingest` – rebuild the local vector database from documents.

 Set the `OPENAI_API_KEY` environment variable if you want to use the OpenAI API.
-Without it, the server falls back to local models when available or returns "LLM response unavailable.".
+Leaving this variable unset makes the app rely solely on the local `openhermes` model via `ollama`.
+Without either model the server returns "LLM response unavailable.".

 ### Running tests